 Dr. Silverman was the principle investigator on a Level 1 laser FDA study.

-His new book, Superhighway to Health is expected to be published in February 2020.
+His new book, Superhighway to Health was published in February 2020.